jbock-java/jbock/README.md

 * `parse` returns a `CurlParser.Binder`.
 * `parse` will throw `IllegalArgumentException` if it cannot make sense of the input.

-The `CurlParser.Binder binder` has several methods, but you'll need only one:
+The `CurlParser.Binder binder` has several methods, but you'll probably need only one:

 * `binder.bind()` invokes the constructor.
 It returns a `Curl` instance.